shashi-dokania/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Park n Go!

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  For riders who want to get rid of parking woes.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  It applies to anyone who are frequent riders and looking for parking spaces to park their vehicle.
+This app allows you to rent parking spaces in the desired locality.
+The spaces are listed by the owners at certain rate (per hour, per day etc..) and people looking for spaces in that locality can book the space.
+This prevents them from parking woes especially in the places where resources are really stretched and restricts people to certain mode of transportaion due to parking problems.
+This increases their commute time exponentially where they could have used the same time doing something they loved.

 ## Problem ##
   > Describe the problem your product solves.

+  This app helps to reduce the parking woes of riders.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  This product allows people to list any parking space they have for rent.
+This in turn allows users to book the space if there are any available listings for the desired locality on that day and time.
+This helps in better planning and relieves from unwanted stress of searching for parking.
+It saves time and makes the overall experience smooth and relaxing.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  I TOOK SOME TIME OUT FOR LIFE!

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  This app is pretty simple to use.
+Navigate to the web page http://www.parkngo.com/.
+Register with the web app.
+Login, click on view listing, choose your desired listing and book.
+There you go.
+You just saved yourself so much of time and stress.
+Have a smooth ride!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  There is terrible price to pay for stress in life.
+Thank you Park n Go for making my experience so smooth and stress-free.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+If you want to get rid of your stress and have a smooth ride simply visit http://www.parkngo.com/